AREEBAKAMIL/Floor-plan-analysis-using-digital-image-processing-techniques/README.md

 # Floor-plan-analysis-using-digital-image-processing-techniques
 This project is about using computer vision - specifically Digital Image Processing Techniques - to analyze architectural floor plans and thereby, extract the area and the number of rooms.
 This would allow for a significant reduction in the time taken to manually inspect floor plans to then calculate property valuations.

-For a quick overview of the project, please see the PDF I have created:
+For a quick overview of the project and details about the implementation, please see the PDF I have created:

 https://drive.google.com/file/d/1_lXnquwGzTpXTxfu77swtlSrJb1qrOoi/view?usp=sharing